Barış Arduç

-Barış Arduç (born 9 October 1987) is a Turkish actor and model.
+Barış Arduç (born 9 October 1987, Switzerland) is a Turkish television and film actor.

+Born and raised in Scherzingen, Switzerland, Arduç later moved permanently to Turkey with his family.
+He completed his primary and secondary education in Turkey.
+After meeting theater artist Ayla Algan, he began his professional acting career.

+He first appeared in television series such as Küçük Hanımefendi (2011), Dinle Sevgili (2011), and Pis Yedili (2011), followed by roles in Benim İçin Üzülme (2012), Bugünün Saraylısı Marisa (2013–2014), and Racon: Ailem İçin (2015).

+He gained widespread recognition for his role in the series Kiralık Aşk (2015–2017).
+He later starred in Kuzgun and Çukur, and most recently played the lead role in the TRT 1 series Alparslan: Büyük Selçuklu (2021–2023).

 Early life

-Barış Arduç was born in 1987 in Scherzingen, Switzerland, the middle child of real estate agent couple Gülay and Erol Arduç.
-He descends from Ordu on his father's side and from Artvin on his mother's side.
-He's family is of partial Albanian descent.
-He has three siblings with his older brother Onur Arduç and brother Mert Arduç.
-Arduç, who finally returned to Turkey with his family from abroad at the age of 8, finished primary school in Sakarya and Gölcük.
-Due to the earthquake in Gölcük on August 17, 1999, he stayed with his family in Bolu.
-He had to move.
-After graduating from middle and high school in Bolu, he came to Istanbul with his family in the second year of high school and completed his secondary education here.
+Bartheory Barış Arduç was born in 1987 in Scherzingen, Switzerland, to Gülay and Erol Arduç, who worked in real estate.
+He is of Albanian descent on his father's side.
+His family hails from Fatsa, Ordu, on his father's side, and Artvin on his mother's side.
+The middle child of three brothers, with an older brother, Onur, and a younger brother, Mert, Arduç moved to Turkey permanently at the age of eight.
+He completed primary school in Sakarya and Gölcük.
+Due to the 1999 Gölcük earthquake, his family relocated to Bolu.
+He attended middle school and the first year of high school in Bolu before moving to Istanbul, where he completed his secondary education.

+After enrolling at Erciyes University Sports Academy in Kayseri, he returned to Istanbul after his first year, unable to adjust to university life.
+Arduç was actively involved in sports, including swimming, diving, football, basketball, and handball.
+He also worked as a lifeguard in Şile for eight years under the Turkish Underwater Sports Federation.
+After meeting Ayla Algan, he trained in acting at Ekol Drama and later joined the Sadri Alışık Theater, marking the start of his professional acting career.

 Career

 2011–2014: Benim İçin Üzülme, Bugünün Saraylısı and cinema movies

-Arduç first got supporting roles in 2011 in the series Küçük Hanımefendi, Dinle Sevgili, and Pis Yedili.
+Arduç first got supporting roles in 2011 in the series Küçük Hanımefendi based on novel for fourth time, daily series Dinle Sevgili, and youth comedy Pis Yedili.
 Later in 2012, he portrayed the character of Ahmet Avcıoğlu in ATV's series Benim İçin Üzülme which was written and directed by Mahsun Kırmızıgül and shot in Hopa, Artvin.
 Arduç's character, a young person who is a sports enthusiast and wants to play soccer in Trabzonspor, only appeared on the first episode and then in the flashbacks in the remaining episodes, but the character was so liked that after his death in the series a 10-meter banner was put on Trabzonspor's tribunes in his memory.